Newgarden, McLaughlin on Rolex 24 debuts, eyeing Porsche - NBC Sports

 “It is odd,” Newgarden, the two-time IndyCar champion who normally is in such high-level briefings with Penske, said with a laugh.
 “We’re checking in with RP and (team president) Tim (Cindric), and the drivers were already there.
 They looked really cool in their exclusive club.
 We’re like, ‘This is a cool club you guys got going on over here in the Porsche program!’ ”

-ROLEX 24 DETAILS: How to watch, entry lists schedules for the IMSA season opener
+DETAILS FOR THE 61ST ROLEX 24: How to watch, entry lists and schedules for the 2023 IMSA season opener

 Newgarden and McLaughlin openly covet memberships among the team’s sports car elite, but their status is far from assured even as IndyCar winners and championship contenders at Team Penske.